rjdkmr/do_x3dna/docs/commands/histogram.rst

     -tbp total-bp-number, --total-bp total-bp-number
                         Total number of basepair in DNA/RNA.
                         It is an essential input.

+    -bins bins, --bins bins
+                         Number of bins in the histogram
+                        Default value is 30.

     -p parameter, --parameter parameter
                         Parameter name.